pgillet/k8s-python-client-examples/README.md

 `spark-jobs` namespace and then binds the new role to the newly created service account.

 **WARNING**: The `python-client-sa` is the service account that will provide the identity for the Kubernetes Python Client in the `spark_client` library.
-Do not confuse this service account with the `hippi-spark` service account for driver pods.
+Do not confuse this service account with the `driver-sa` service account for driver pods.

 # The Easy Way